Welcome to today's edition of the Rush 24-7 podcast.

 And so now we have a spy, ladies and gentlemen, our staff is everywhere.

-We have a spy that gets regular dispatches from Obama's website organizing for America.
+We have a spy that gets regular dispatches from Obama's website, organizing for America.

-Our spot.
+Our spy.

 This is a threat to our democracy.

-A right wing group spending $75 million to beat Democrats this fall and reportedly taking money from foreign operations, some even owned by foreign governments.
+That's what the president just said about the Chamber of Commerce, a right-wing group spending $75 million to beat Democrats this fall and reportedly taking money from foreign operations, some even owned by foreign governments.

 Are you kidding me?